Surajit05021997/tv-shows/README.md

 ### Project Description
 ```
-tv-shows is a simple frond-end application developed using Vue js.
+tv-shows is a simple front-end application developed using Vue js.
 It's homepage display top twenty tv shows based on rating and also display tv shows based on genre.
 On clicking a particular show, it displays the details about that show.
 It also has the functionality to search shows.
 ```

 ### Technologies